paladizm/Vim-Setup-Files/README.rst

 Prerequisites
 =============

-Vim Installation with python madule installed (This is pretty standard on linux)
+Vim Installation with python module installed (This is pretty standard on linux)

 To check just run,